g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

-# Seamless Switchover: Blue-Green Front-End Deployment
+# Seamless Switchover: Utilizing Blue-Green deployment strategy
 A key idea in contemporary software development and deployment methods, especially in the context of the [DevOps](https://about.gitlab.com/topics/devops/#:~:) paradigm, is [blue-green deployment](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html#:~:).
 The difficulties of introducing updates and new features to web-based apps without upsetting users or causing downtime are addressed by this deployment model.

 ## Definition and Concept